Non Hilbertian (Lorentzian) Length Spaces: Preliminaries

 \end{definition} The GH distance of two isometric spaces is zero and the triangle inequality holds naturally.
-Considering isometry equivalence classes of bounded Lorentzian metric space, positivity has been shown in \cite{minguzzi2022lorentzian}, making $\dd_{GH}^-$ a metric.
+Considering isometry equivalence classes of bounded Lorentzian metric space, positivity has been established in \cite{minguzzi2022lorentzian}, making $\dd_{GH}^-$ a metric.